The 4 main working styles — and why they’re all important

 When you begin a project, get the team together so you can discuss how your objectives and goals relate to the company’s values and vision.
 In your discussions, make it clear how each person’s role supports the goals of the project.

-The final result might look different to each person because of their different ways of working.
+The result might look different to each person because of their different ways of working.
 As their manager, you should make sure they understand their roles, provide feedback along the way, and support them (or let them go it alone) if they need it.

-Click here for the latest news and features from SEFE Marketing & Trading or visit our homepage to find out about our latest career opportunities.
+Click here for the latest news and features from SEFE or visit our homepage to find out about our latest career opportunities.

-The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE Marketing & Trading.
+The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
-SEFE Marketing & Trading accepts no liability for any errors, omissions or representations.
+SEFE accepts no liability for any errors, omissions or representations.